mongodb/specifications/source/auth/auth.rst

 the response does not include a ``saslSupportedMechs`` field, then drivers MUST use the legacy default mechanism rules for servers older than 4.0.

+Drivers MUST NOT validate the contents of the ``saslSupportedMechs`` attribute of the initial handshake reply.
+Drivers MUST NOT raise an error if the ``saslSupportedMechs`` attribute of the reply includes an unknown mechanism.

 Single-credential drivers
 `````````````````````````